 : DiscoverE, Engineers Without Borders, FIRST®, Junior Achievement®, and Ocean Exploration Trust.”

 Stephen D. Bechtel, Jr. served as the third-generation head of Bechtel, the worldwide engineering and construction business that was founded in 1898.
 Throughout his career, Bechtel worked to help young people learn about and prepare for STEM careers.
 In 1974, he co-founded the National Action Council for Minorities in Engineering (NACME).
 He also served as the first chair of DiscoverE and as the vice chairman on the Council for Science and Technology Task Force in California, where he advised the governor on increasing the state’s technical talent pool by improving K-12 science and mathematics education.

 In the last 25 years, Bechtel has been devoted to two philanthropic organizations: the S.D.
 Bechtel, Jr. Foundation and the Stephen Bechtel Fund.
 Both organizations support students and educators in STEM education and character development while also encouraging effective education policy.

-The Bechtel Group Foundation, the corporate foundation, recently approved a NACME scholarship in honor of Stephen D. Bechtel, Jr. Over the next five years, the $250,000 scholarship will support young women who are beginning their college-level engineering studies.
+, the corporate foundation, recently approved a NACME scholarship in honor of Stephen D. Bechtel, Jr. Over the next five years, the $250,000 scholarship will support young women who are beginning their college-level engineering studies.